hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

 .. note::

-   In contrast to previous behavior, modules from different toolchain versions are now be available automatically.
+   In contrast to previous behavior, modules from different toolchain versions are now available automatically.
 On Genius, all modules since 2018a are available, and on wICE, all modules starting from 2021a.
 For a few legacy modules, installation is impossible on a recent operating system.
 In such a case, it is recommended to use a replacement module from a newer